 Both incredibly simple and versatile, these vanilla fried apples add a wonderful burst of comforting, delicious flavor to pancakes, yogurt and more.
 Or simply enjoy the warm fall flavors as they are!
-This post is sponsored in conjunction with #AppleWeek.
-I received complimentary product from sponsor companies to aid in the creation of the #AppleWeek recipes.
-All opinions are mine alone.

 I've always loved apples, and we get through a lot of them in our house, but having young kids and living in apple-growing country has changed things.
 Going apple picking has become an annual tradition that we all love.